linuxkit/linuxkit/docs/hub.md

 - `mobylinux/alpine-bios` for building BIOS image
 - `mobylinux/alpine-efi` for building efi images
 - `mobylinux/alpine-qemu` for Qemu eg for the tests
-- `mobylinux/debian-build-kernel` for the kernel builds while we cannot use Alpine

 The `Dockerfile`s for these are under `alpine/base`.
 To update, modify the `Dockerfile` if you wish to change the packages used, and `repositories` if needed, and run `make`.
-This will push the image to Docker Hub if it has changed, and update `packages` with a list of the current versions.
-If the image has changed, update the other Dockerfiles with this base image to use this new tag.
+This will push the image to Docker Hub if it has changed.

+To update `packages` to use the new version, update their respective `Dockerfile`.
+Make sure you also update the `# TAG: ` comment at the start of the file.
+Both the `TAG` and the `sha256` are printed out when pushing the update base to the hub.

 For example, `alpine/base/alpine-base` is the image used to build the Moby image itself, which is used in `alpine/Dockerfile`.
 The uploaded tags can be seen at [Docker Hub](https://hub.docker.com/r/mobylinux/alpine-base/tags/).